8 Clutter Mistakes and How to Overcome Them

 It can be easy to think that all you just need is a handful of bags to clean out a room.
 That all you need to do is grab things, toss, and go.
 No more tools are necessary.
 No plan is needed.
 No list of what to do first, second, third.

-Instead: Gather up the supplies you need and the tools that will make this project easier to do.
+Clutter-Free Solution: Take time to gather up the supplies you need and the tools that will make this project easier to do.
 While you are at it, set up a sorting area so you can make the decision process easier.
-And finally, know where your clutter is ready to go and know where you can donate clothes, toys, furniture, and linens.
-Where you can recycle electronics, appliances, and metal.
-Do your homework before you dive in so you can do more without getting sidetracked.

 Mistake #8.
 Not Asking the Right Questions